 If you are thinking of places to visit during Christmas time, you probably won’t come up with Milwaukee, Wisconsin!
 Well, let me convince you of the opposite!

 First, you need to be prepared to survive the cold temperatures of Wisconsin.
 That means you’ll need to pack plenty of warm clothes if you are planning to spend Christmas in the Dairy State.

 There is nothing better than having a walk at nightfall to enjoy the beautiful winter lights.
-Indeed, entire Milwaukee downtown is festively illuminated.
-Wisconsin Avenue, Miller Brewing and Third Ward is probably the best place to enjoy the winter lights.
+Indeed, the entire Milwaukee downtown is festively illuminated.
+Wisconsin Avenue, Miller Brewing, and Third Ward is probably the best place to enjoy the winter lights.

 Next, head to a classical Christmas show.
 It is great fun that you can enjoy with the entire family.
 The “Nutcracker” Ballet is hosted every year by Milwaukee Ballet and brings together 150 students.

 You can’t leave without having visited the traditional Christkindlmarkt which is a legacy of German immigration during the last century.
 These are only a few of the best things to do in Milwaukee during winter.